The temporal bone contributes to the lower lateral walls of the skull.

-In this article, we shall look at the different parts of the temporal bone, their articulations, and any clinical correlations.
+In this article, we shall look at the anatomy of the temporal bone – its component parts, articulations, and clinical correlations.

 The temporal bone itself is comprised of five constituent parts.
 The squamous, tympanic and petromastoid parts make up the majority of the bone, with the zygomatic and styloid processes projecting outwards.